weaviate/elysia/README.md

 Elysia works with quite long context, so some smaller models will struggle with this - it will either take a very long time to complete or the model will error to output the correct structured response.

+For a complete guide and troubleshooting, [see this page of the documentation](https://weaviate.github.io/elysia/Advanced/local_models/).

 </details>

 <details>